What's so great about it?

 But this critical interaction between students and faculty is not limited to the classroom.
 Beginning early in the freshmen year, often before the first day of class, Plan II first-year students will have a participated in a Voltaire's Coffee (a book club), meeting other entering freshmen and a professor.
 Faculty often host these VCs in their home or Plan II hosts them in the Joynes Suite on campus.
 Faculty teaching Plan II freshmen will often require that students visit during office hours--although students quickly learn to take advantage of the professor's availability.
 Plan II sponsors a wide-variety of events which fostering student/faculty interaction, including: brown bag lectures, poetry readings, writing workshops and faculty advising.

 Advising goes beyond registration and class needs however.
-Our advisers work closely with the faculty, during the students' second year to facilitate "sophomore advising," a developmental advising tool to help students look ahead to better tailor their courses and research to future plans and goals.
+Our advisors work closely with the faculty, during the students' second year to facilitate "sophomore advising," a developmental advising tool to help students look ahead to better tailor their courses and research to future plans and goals.
 During the third year, students will choose a thesis supervisor and second reader with assistance from the Plan II associate director and assistant director.
-The thesis advisers will work closely with the student throughout the fourth year as the student writes the thesis.
+The thesis advisors will work closely with the student throughout the fourth year as the student writes the thesis.

 Although Plan II Honors is itself a major, a very large portion of our students pursue a second or third major in the same college (double- or triple-major) or seek simultaneous degrees with a second major in another college (dual-degree).
 Plan II is in the College of Liberal Arts, so double-majors include the disciplines in the College of Liberal Arts, i.e. history, English, government, Spanish, sociology, etc. Additional majors in other colleges, such as the College of Engineering or the Red McCombs School of Business, lead to two degrees.
 Dual-degree programs usually require a five-year commitment.